 - What Should My Arrows Weigh?

 - How to Buy Arrows for a Compound Bow

 There are multiple reasons why selecting the right arrows for your compound bow is important.
 The first, and most crucial reason, is safety.
 Arrows should always be the right fit for you and your bow.
 This is where arrow selection starts.
 If you pick the wrong arrow for your setup, you risk severe injury if the arrow breaks or shatters when you are shooting.
 In addition, when you shoot an arrow that is too light for your bow setup, you can possibly damage or completely break your bow.

 Looking for a New Bow?
 Learn How to Buy the Right Compound Bow here now!

-When you buy a compound bow, it has to fit you, your draw length, and you.
-Then you set it at your preferred draw weight.
+When you buy a compound bow, it has to fit you, your draw length, your preferred draw weight, and you.
 These details impact the selection of your arrows as well (more on this below).
 A finely tuned arrow that is optimized for your bow will be highly accurate and fly in a consistent manner every time you shoot.
-An arrow that is not a match for your bow can be very hard to tune and might not fly straight no matter what you do.
-A lot of people get extremely frustrated with this process and tend to blame their bow, versus the real culprit, the arrow.
+An arrow that is not a match for your bow can be very hard to tune and might not fly straight when shooting a compound bow, no matter what you do.
+A lot of people get extremely frustrated with this process and tend to blame their bow versus the real culprit, the arrow.

 Things You Need to Know Before Buying

 The single easiest way to make sure you get the right arrows for your compound bow is to go to an Archery Shop or the archery department at places like Cabelas, Bass Pro Shops, etc. Talk to the archery specialists at these locations and they will help you get set up with the right arrows for you and your bow.
 Plus, they will be able to cut them to the perfect length and then help you paper-tune them before you walk out the door.
 Just make sure you take your bow with you when you go!